Convert Pandas DatetimeIndex to String

 • Post author:

-• Post category:Pandas / Python
+• Post category:Pandas

-• Post last modified:February 7, 2023
+• Post last modified:March 27, 2024

 You can convert or cast pandas DatetimeIndex to String by using pd.to_datetime() and DatetimeIndex.strftime() functions.
-Pandas DatetimeIndex class is an Immutable ndarray which is used to store datetime64 data (internally stores as int64).
+Pandas DatetimeIndex class is an Immutable ndarray that is used to store datetime64 data (internally stores as int64).
 When assigning a date field to an index it automatically converts into DatetimeIndex.

 In this article, I will explain how to create an Index with DatatimeIndex and convert it to string format with multiple examples.